plone/volto/README.md

 ## Introduction

 [Volto](https://github.com/plone/volto) is a ReactJS-based frontend for the [Plone](https://plone.org) Content Management System.
-It will become the default UI for the upcoming Plone 6 release.
+It is the default frontend starting with the Plone 6 release.

 [Plone](https://plone.org) is a CMS built on Python with more than 20 years of history and experience.

-Plone has very interesting features that appeal to developers and users alike, such as customizable content types, hierarchical URL object traversing and a sophisticated content workflow powered by a granular permissions model.
+Plone has features that appeal to developers and users alike, such as an intuitive editing interface, customizable content types, hierarchical organization, and a sophisticated permissions model.
 This allows you to build anything from simple websites to enterprise-grade intranets.

 Volto exposes all these features and communicates with Plone via its [REST API](https://github.com/plone/plone.restapi).
-Volto has the ability of being easily extensible, themeable, and customizable.

-It features the Pastanaga editor, a modern block-based content layout editor.
+Volto features the Pastanaga editor, a modern block-based content layout editor.
 It is extensible and customizable, so you can adapt the default blocks provided to match your requirements, or build new ones to cover them.

 Volto is extensible using add-ons.
 You can build your own or choose from the community released ones: